 Some of the steps outlined in the Mobile Equity Compliance Roadmap include:

-• Prioritize which groups are most important to bring into compliance first.
+- Prioritize which groups are most important to bring into compliance first.

-It takes a village and an orchestration of tools and teams to manage the equity compensation of your mobile workforce.
+It takes a village and orchestration of tools and teams to manage the equity compensation of your mobile workforce.
 Determine how you will dedicate your resources, whether that be dollars or people, and ensure you have the right resources, whether that is your internal staff or external support and services.
-When all stakeholders are involved, and the mobile reporting intricacies are communicated, timely compliance and reporting is possible while maintaining equity compensation as a value-added incentive for your mobile employees.

 Step 3: Develop a policy that includes communication with mobile employees and internal stakeholders

-Now that you have gone through the Mobile Equity Compliance Roadmap, it’s time to begin developing a formal policy.
-A good mobility tax firm will be well versed in mobile employee equity incentive scenarios and should be a resource to help guide you through some of the considerations as the company builds out an appropriate policy.
-These firms work with clients of all sizes and across all industries so chances are they have worked through some of the questions you have and have developed best practices.
+Mobility tax providers work with clients of all sizes and across all industries, so chances are they have worked through some of the questions you have and have developed best practices.
 Lean on them to help you develop a policy that will work for your program, your company, and your employees.

 In addition, communicate often with the other stakeholders in your company.
 Often, departments are unaware of the intricacies of the company’s reporting needs when employees move – whether on a permanent basis, or when their jobs require them to work in multiple jurisdictions.
 Get relevant teams together so you can establish a plan, implement a process, and work together to make it successful.
-Each team will bring unique knowledge and access to information that will be needed to implement your compliance plan:

-• Equity team: broker reporting needs - shares for withholding, tax rate
+- Equity team: Broker reporting needs - shares for withholding, tax rate

-• Payroll team: global reporting for compensation and tax withholding
+- Payroll team: Global reporting for compensation and tax withholding

 Consistent communication along with following our roadmap will help you understand the key issues to consider for your equity-based compensation plans, identify potential areas of tax compliance gaps that may need to be addressed, and determine the next steps for implementing a process to minimize your compliance concerns.